 Here are the simplified key points for cosmological arguments and my responses to them:

 For the sake of this point, let's say apparitions are spirits that manifest from nothing; we humans aren't exploiting any trigger devices to conjure them up, it's purely supernatural phenomenon.
-We can call apparitions random, but also personal experiences, much like many personal ideas of God across the world.
-Denying the existence of apparitions weakens the argument for a religious apparition like the Holy Spirit, angels and God, which, discredits a cosmological argument for a creator.
-On the other hand, keeping within the scope of this context; the acceptance of manifesting apparitions acknowledge that not all things with a beginning have a discernable cause—the paranormal phenomena would hold mysterious causality.
-These debates get tiresome.
+We can call apparitions random, but also deem them to be personal experiences, much like many mystic interactions with God from across the globe.
+Denying the existence of apparitions weakens the argument for a religious apparition such as the Holy Spirit, angels, Christ or God, which, is a discredits pro-creator cosmological argument.
+On the other hand, keeping within the scope of this context; the acceptance of manifesting apparitions acknowledge that not all things with a beginning have a discernible cause—the paranormal phenomena would hold mysterious causality.
+These debates become tiresome.

 We can question what might cause things to begin all day, starting with acute onset schizophrenia or other drastic human personality changes—they often lack a cause.
-By saying 'everything that has a beginning has a cause,' we can miss other 'numerous contributing factors' that contribute to a change within any system, state or form.
-Alterations of form seen in the double slit experiment during measurement/observation of waves, for example.
+In fairness, we shouldn't, but we do prescribe causes without proof.
+By asserting 'everything that has a beginning has a cause,' do we discard other 'numerous contributing causal factors' involving change within any system, state or form?
+Consider the complex alterations of form seen in the double slit experiment during measurement/observation of waves, for example.
 The cause of flattening waves are not fully known.
 There is nothing obvious about causality in this example, despite William Lane Craig's use of the word to appeal to popular intuition concerning his view on causation.
 These arguments can be too 'dodgy car salesman' and not enough unbiased progression.

 2 The universe has a beginning

 Again, we don't know.
-It is an agnostic position is honest here.
+An agnostic position is honest here.
 Scientists don't all agree if or how the universe began.
 The period called the big bang is a blank period.
 It wasn't even a bang because sound doesn't travel in space!
-Moving on; if time began with the big bang–which is popular in physics–then time didn't exist before the big bang. suggesting the universe couldn't have been created.
-Reaction times as well as thoughts can be timed.
-Planning, creating is a temporal activity and it all has motion, resonation and concentration.
 The universe might not have a beginning.
 Much of the universe is unknown and ideas of multiverse are holding sway.
+It is as if the judge has declared the universe has a 'beginning,' without even picking up the case file.

 3 The universe has a cause